dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3903: Upholding individual privacy is essential in society.
+### T3903: Individual freedom and privacy are important.

 |Support|
 |---|